 - 1. Field crops, animal and poultry raising, ranching, grazing, and other similar uses customarily carried out in the field of general agriculture, including the sale on the agricultural holding of any produce grown or raised on the agricultural holding; excepting intensive livestock operations - 2.
 Accessory Building/Uses - 3.
-One detached one unit dwelling, RTM or modular home following the placement thereof on a permanent foundation. - 4.
-Home Occupation
+Removed Bylaw 6.2009 passed by resolution of Council the 5th day of August 2009. - 4.
+Home Occupation - Farmsteads existing prior to the coming into force of this Bylaw which have been subdivided from the quarter section.
+(Bylaw 14.2009 passed by resolution of Council this 12th day of January 2010).